Ideas + insightsTips on creating exceptional content.

 Everything you need to create e-books that rise above the noise

 To stand apart amid content clutter, B2B marketers increasingly turn to e-books.
-From tips on copywriting and design to tools—here’s everything you need.
+From copywriting and design tips to essential tools—here’s everything you need.

 Recently, I was one of 14,000 fans packed into Williams Arena (aka The Barn) watching the University of Minnesota men’s basketball team take down a Big 10 rival.
-Like all sporting events, the noise was piercing, with most of the din coming from thousands of emotional onlookers screaming the usual cliches.
-“Shoot! … pass it! … he double dribbled! … com-on ref!”
+Like all sporting events, the noise was piercing, with most of the din coming from thousands of fans blurting cliches.
+“Shoot! … pass it! … com-on ref!”

 The effect was a hurricane of verbal clutter.